Mokpo: Museums

 The Mokpo Ceramic Museum opened in 2008, was funded by the government to establish ceramics and china exhibits from notable manufacturers.
 Meanwhile, the Literature hall of Mokpo (Korean: 목포문학관) is not far from the ceramic museum, and hosts literature classes for the general public, featuring specific writers or novels, to promote literature among the local population.

+The Mokpo Modern History Museum I, officially opened in 2014 as a museum celebrating Mokpo's history and culture over time.
+The museum currently features seven exhibits, framing Mokpo within Korea's broader colonial history and touching on themes like resistance against Japanese colonial rule, the spread of foreign culture, and the development of pop culture, among others.
+The museum is housed in the former Japanese consulate and administrative center used during the Japanese colonial period, which was built in 1900 in order to serve the growing Japanese population in the city.
+The building was also used as Mokpo's city hall immediately following Korea's liberation until 1974 and as a municipal library until it became a cultural center in 1990.
+Additionally, the building was named a historic cultural heritage site in 1981, with the Korea Heritage Service describing it as “one of the positive remnants of Japanese rule which can remind us of the lessons of our history.”

+Mokpo Modern History Museum II is located in the former Mokpo branch of the Japanese colonial-era Oriental Development Company.
+Built in 1920 in a neoclassical style, the building reflects Japan's efforts to modernize and control Korea's economy through land acquisition and settlement.
+After liberation, the building was used by the Korean Navy until 1989.
+It was restored and reopened as a museum in 2006 by the Mokpo city government.
+Today, it exhibits materials on colonial development, local resistance, and daily life in 1920s Mokpo.

 Cuisine

 Being located close to the sea, the city's cuisine is characterized by seafood dishes.
 Mokpo is famous for hongeo-hoe (Korean: 홍어회), a strong smelling fermented dish featuring the skate, a kind of ray fish.

 Other delicacies of Mokpo are: kimchi and pyeonyuk (Korean: 홍어삼합); a variant of yeonpo-tang containing long arm octopus; hoe; and seasoned Portunus trituberculatus.
 The city started a public market for vendors selling their own delicacies, located downtown.